yfirdaus17/mxrei_inventory/README.md

 php artisan key:generate
 ```

-After that, check your db, run all migrations and seed the database:
+After that, check your db_name in .env file, run all migrations and seed the database:
 ```shell
 php artisan migrate
 ```